Increased Risk of Musculoskeletal Disorders Among LGBTQIA+ Workers

 MSc.
 Applied Ergonomics

-In 2020, the European Agency for Safety and Health at Work, EU-OSHA, published a review of musculoskeletal disorders among female, migrant and LGBTQIA+ workers.
-This report detailed the physical, psychosocial, organisational and individual risk factors that may contribute to the prevalence of musculoskeletal disorders among these 3 groups.
+Along with women and migrant workers, LGBTQIA+ workers are considered to be at higher risk of work-related musculoskeletal disorders compared to the general working population.
+In 2020, the European Agency for Safety and Health at Work (EU-OSHA) published a review of musculoskeletal disorders among these three groups, detailing the physical, psychosocial, organisational and individual risk factors that contribute to their prevalence.

 Prevalence of Health Issues and Musculoskeletal Disorders Among LGBTQIA+ Workers

-While the recorded percentages vary withing the LGBTQIA+ subgroups, the overall findings have been that LGBTQIA+ workers experience reduced wellbeing and mental health compared to the general population.
-This includes increased reporting of suicidal thoughts, anxiety, depression and mental distress.
-There is also evidence that LGBTQIA+ workers report worse physical health, including musculoskeletal issues, arthritis, spinal issues and chronic fatigue syndrome.
+While recorded percentages vary across LGBTQIA+ subgroups, the overall findings indicate that LGBTQIA+ workers experience reduced wellbeing and poorer mental health compared to the general population.
+This includes higher rates of anxiety, depression, mental distress and suicidal thoughts.
+There is also evidence that LGBTQIA+ workers report worse physical health outcomes, including musculoskeletal issues, arthritis, spinal problems and chronic fatigue syndrome.

 https://healthyliferecovery.com/mental-health-addiction-in-lgbtq/